-ARPA Funds 1.0: \$5,000,000
+- ARPA Funds 1.0: \$5,000,000

-Project Location: 3rd District
+- Project Location: 3rd District

-Project Description: The YMCA project currently planned for the Woodmar Mall site is a transformational project in our community.
+- Project Description: The YMCA project currently planned for the Woodmar Mall site is a transformational project in our community.
 The services that the YMCA will bring to this area of the city are not available elsewhere and will bring untold economic activity as a result of this project.
 TIF dollars were going to be used to fund the city's commitment, however, instead a portion of this money is now being used to help the development of other economic projects.
 Per 42 USC 803(c)(1)(A) assisting non-profits that aid communities through educational programming qualifies for use of ARPA Dollars.
 During the course of the COVID-19 public health emergency low-income communities, persons of color, and tribal communities have all faced higher rates of infection, hospitalization, and mortality coupled with increased rates of unemployment and food and housing scarcity.
-Counties with high levels of poverty in the U.S. experienced 223 deaths per 100,000 residents, substantially higher than the national average of 175 deaths per 100,000 residents as of May 2021.
+Counties with high levels of poverty in the U.S. experienced 223 deaths per 100,000 residents. substantially higher than the national average of 175 deaths per 100,000 residents as of May 2021.
 The ARPA presumes certain services, such as those proposed in the YMCA Project, respond to the COVID-19 public health emergency if they are offered in communities located in a Qualified Census Tract ("QCT").
+The proposed

-The proposed Hammond Family YMCA is located in a QCT identified by the Department of Housing and Urban Development.
-This exciting project continues to be planned and is on track for a 2023 groundbreaking.
+Hammond Family YMCA is located in a QCT identified by the Department of Housing and Urban Development.
+This exciting project broke ground in 2023 and is on track for completion in late 2024 or early 2025.

-6. Calumet Pedestrian Bridge (Revenue Replacement/Pay Go/Green Infrastructure)
+- 6. Calumet Pedestrian Bridge (Revenue Replacement/Pay Go/Green Infrastructure)

+- ARPA Funds 1.0: \$3,500,000

+- ARPA Funds 2.0: \$1,787,500

+- ARPA Funds 3.0: \$660,000

-• Project Location: 4th District
+- Project Location: 4th District

-Project Description: This project will improve pedestrian accessibility for the Little Calumet River Trail at Calumet Avenue in Hammond's 4th District.
-Arguably the most dangerous pedestrian intersection in Hammond due to its proximity to the Interstate 80/94 Calumet Avenue on and off-ramps, the project entails the construction of a four-span pedestrian bridge over Calumet Avenue similar to the recently constructed Calumet-Conkey Bridge along the Erie-Lackawanna Trail.
-This green infrastructure project was bid and began construction in 2022.
+- Project Description: This project will improve pedestrian accessibility for the Little Calumet River Trail at Calumet Avenue in Hammond's 4th District.
+Arguably the most dangerous pedestrian intersection in Hammond and its proximity to the Interstate 80/94 on and off-ramps, the project envisions the construction of a four-span pedestrian bridge over Calumet Avenue similar to the recently constructed Calumet-Conkey Bridge along the Erie-Lackawanna Trail.
+This green infrastructure project is in final stages of design and did not have fully identified funding.

+Construction began in 2022 and concluded in 2023.
 The Little Calumet River Basin Commission committed \$1,000,000 to the project to assist the city.
-The additional funds requested are due to bids being received higher than anticipated due to the state of the economy and inflationary pressures on projects.
+The additional funds being requested are due to costs exceeding the original budget estimate and repayment of CIB funds.

-7. Oxbow Road (179th) (Revenue Replacement/Pay Go/Roads)
+- 7. Oxbow Road (179th) (Revenue Replacement/Pay Go/Roads)

-- ARPA Funds 1.0: \$1,000,000 - ARPA Funds 2.0: (\$1,000,000) (Removal of Funding) - Project Location: 5th District - Project Description: Due to the belief that other funds may be able to be used on this project, this project is being removed from ARPA at this time.
+- ARPA Funds 1.0: \$1,000,000

+• ARPA Funds 2.0: (\$1,000,000) (Removal of Funding)

+Project Description: Other funds became available for this project, and the project was removed from ARPA.